Jaaga/crowdfund-scholarships/README.md

 ======================

 This is for people in the Jaaga Study program - http://jaaga.in/study - to create a platform for crowdfunding student scholarships .
-A. SETUP GIT AND PULL REPO.
-FROM GITHUB(Pull,Push).
+A. SETUP GIT AND PULL REPO FROM GITHUB(Pull,Push).

      1. Setup your Git: